cordova-rtc/cordova-plugin-iosrtc/docs/iosrtc.md

 *NOTE:* The `deviceId` or `id` field is the value to be used in the `sourceId` field of `getUserMedia()` above to choose a specific device.

-### `iosrtc.refreshVideos()`

-When calling this method, the height/width, opacity, visibility and z-index of all the HTML5 video elements rendering a `MediaStream` are recomputed and the iOS native `UIView` layer updated according.

-Call this method when the position or size of a video element change.

 ### `iosrtc.RTCPeerConnection`

 Exposes the `RTCPeerConnection` class as defined by the [W3C Real-time Communication Between Browsers draft](http://www.w3.org/TR/webrtc/#rtcpeerconnection-interface).